 For three decades, James has guided others to see and experience these waters and has hosted beach, shore and underwater clean-ups around Michigan’s in-land and Great Lakes.
 He is a diving educator, a recurrent public speaker at Shipwreck Festivals, and volunteers his teaching for High School Outdoor Education.

 Shanna Johnson is a Certified Public Accountant in Alpena, Michigan.
 She has a Bachelor’s in Accounting from Western Michigan University.
 She owns her own CPA practice where she serves numerous business and individual clients with tax preparation and other accounting services.
 She was born a Navy brat and as a child was always stationed with her family in areas surrounded by water.
 Her father retired from the Navy in 1978 at which time the family moved to Hillman, Michigan.
-Shanna has lived in Hillman ever since, except for time away at college.
-Even at a young age, she had a passion against trash.
-She would always carry a bag with her to pick up trash along walks with her family.
-As a girl scout, she began a recycling program on the Naval base where her father was stationed in Maryland and once a month would make the 50 mile trek to Washington DC to the nearest recycling center with a very full pickup truck.
+Even at a young age, she had a passion against trash and would always carry a bag with her to pick up trash along walks with her family.
+As a girl scout, she began a recycling program on the Naval base where her father was stationed in Maryland.
 As an adult, the passion against trash has not diminished.
-She takes a fishing net with her on her paddle boat to pick up cans and stuff off the bottom of the lake where the paddle boat is located (when she can reach the bottom).
+She takes a fishing net with her to pick up litter off the bottom of the lake where her paddle boat is located.